webscraperio/web-scraper-documentation/docs/Selectors/Element click selector.md

 ## Related videos

-* [How to scrape products using "Load More" button]
-* [How to set up pagination with page numbers using Element Click selector]
-* [How to set up pagination with "Next" button using Element Click selector]
 * [How to iterate through item drop-down variations]
 * [How to iterate through item button variations]
 * [How to iterate through two or more item variation selects]